Lucrasoft/dockerswarm/node-install.md

 `vm.max_map_count=262144`

 ## Turn of swap

 ## Check timezone!

+Make sure the timezone is correct!
 `timedatectl`
-make sure timezone is correct!

 ## Let worker node join the swarm!

-on the manager node, ask for the join token by:
+On the manager node, ask for the join token by:
 `docker swarm join-token worker`

-no the worker node, join the swarm with:
+On the worker node, join the swarm with:
 `docker swarm join --token <token> <managernode-ipadres>:2377`